santedb/santedb-server/README.md

 The process for compilation is as follows:

 1. After cloning the solution, create a new NUGET Local repository which points to ```%localappdata%\NugetStaging```.
 This will be where the built nuget packages from the build process will be placed.
-2. Run the `build-nuget-symbols version` command from the command line, this will build the source code in santedb-server-ext.sln file
+2. Run the `msbuild /p:Configuration=Debug /p:VersionNumber=3.0 /t:Clean /t:Restore /t:Build santedb-server-ext.sln` command from the command line, this will build the source code in santedb-server-ext.sln file
 3. Check the bin\Debug directory

+**Note:** If you are planning on building in release mode you must sign all `SanteDB.*` assemblies with an authenticode certificate.

 ### On Linux